confluentinc/examples/ccloud/docs/beginner-cloud.rst

    .. code-block:: bash

       docker-compose exec producer iptables -D OUTPUT -p tcp --dport 9092 -j DROP

+#.
+It may take a few minutes for the producer to start sending requests again.

 Consumer Client Use Cases
 ~~~~~~~~~~~~~~~~~~~~~~~~~